Continued from: Guiding in Norway Part 2 – Disfunction in the North

 Further information can be found at: www.politiet.no/tjenester/forerkort-og-kjoreseddel/kjoreseddel-for-yrkessjaforer

 This applies to the vehicle/business used for transport of paying clients.
-All vehicles must have a valid Løyve, and follow a series of other regulations as well, such as being registered as a taxi and yearly EU control tests.
+All vehicles must have a valid Løyve or dispensation from løyve, and follow a series of other regulations as well.
+This is given out by the county in which one operates and applies only to that county.
+If one wishes to operate in several counties, then valid paperwork must be obtained for each.

 In summary, only a Norwegian registered business with a Norwegian registered vehicle can offer transport of commercial clients within Norway.
-And the driver of said vehicle must be an owner/employee of the business with the løyve for that specific vehicle. **
+And the driver of said vehicle must be an owner/employee of the business with the løyve – dispensation from løyve for that specific vehicle. **

 The processing fee for a løyve from the county is 3700 NOK (2023)